Co-modularity and Detection of Co-communities: Examples

-The numbers of $X$ and $Y$-node groupings, $k^{(X)}$ and $k^{(Y)}$, are estimated as 77 and 95 respectively according to equations \ref{estKx} and \ref{estKy}.
-However, the granularity of these estimates is much greater than that of the covariate information we have available for verification of detected co-clusters.
-Because these estimates of $k^{(X)}$ and $k^{(Y)}$ represent the maximum granularity for the stochastic blockmodel to remain consistent, we are free to reduce $k^{(X)}$ and $k^{(Y)}$ (although we note that this will not correspond to the optimal choice in terms of minimising the MISE).
-We reduce $k^{(X)}$ and $k^{(Y)}$ to a similar granularity to that of the covariate information which we have available.
-Hence, for co-community detection we take $k^{(X)}=10$ and $k^{(Y)}=15$, which also takes account of the fact that there is overlap between many of the covariate classes.
 Co-community detection was carried out using the methods described above, and Figure \ref{movieLens} shows the result.
 Of the 150 potential co-communities, $\hat{T}=41$ are found to be significant using the $z$-test as before, and are thus defined as co-communities.
 The $X$ and $Y$-nodes of these 41 co-communities are tested for overlap with the covariate groups.
-Of these, 22 are found to overlap significantly with one or more covariate groups (Fisher's exact test, FDR-corrected $p<0.05$), and these are highlighted in red, with the significant covariate groups shown along the margins, in Figure \ref{movieLens}.
-Many of the findings are predictable: horror, sci-fi and war films tend to be watched by younger people; drama and romance are popular across the board.
+Of these, 22 are found to overlap significantly with one or more covariate groups, and these are highlighted in red, with the significant covariate groups shown along the margins, in Figure \ref{movieLens}.
+We use Fisher's exact test to assess significances, defined as FDR-corrected $p<0.05$.
+We note that using the Fisher test is slightly inappropriate due to the generative mechanism of the groups.
+However we would anticipate that any residual correlation from the group discovery is minor.
+Importantly though for assessment via this benchmark data-set, many of the findings are predictable: horror, sci-fi and war films tend to be watched by younger people; drama and romance are popular across the board.
 Others need more explanation, for example a group of children's movies and musicals tend to be reviewed by 25-34 year old customer service professionals.
 However, we can expect that this is a demographic group of people who tend to have younger children who they watch movies with.
 Other children's movies are grouped together with animation, fantasy and horror, and tend to be watched by both younger and older groups.
 This might reflect very broad classifications used for such movies, many of which in reality could be fairly similar.
 Also that these are groups of people who would tend to watch movies together.
-An important conclusion to draw, is that the covariate information available for this data-set appears to be unspecific in comparison with the detail which can be revealed by these co-community detection methods.
+An important conclusion to draw, is that the covariate information available for this data-set appears to be of a lower granularity than the detail which can be revealed by these co-community detection methods.